Understanding and Improving Shoulder Range of Motion

 Most people tend to focus on building up their chest and biceps, and tend to neglect strengthening their backs.
 A limited shoulder range of movement makes it difficult to throw an effective cross or hook.

-Let’s look at how you can improve your shoulder range of motion.
+Let’s look at how you can incorporate range-of-motion exercises improve your shoulder range of motion.

 Testing Shoulder Range of Motion

-Before starting to work on improving your shoulder range of motion, do the following test to find out your shoulder’s range of motion and its limits.
+Before starting to work on improving your shoulder range of motion, do the following test to find out your shoulder’s range of motion and the limits you will face with internal rotation and external rotation.

 You can either stand up straight with your back against a wall or lie down with your back on the floor.
 The spine, abs, and pelvis should be maintained in a neutral position.
 Do not arch your back.